Find a job

 You need a job to start an apprenticeship.
 Start by checking out our employment tips, or join myBCITO so we can help match you with a suitable employer who might be looking to hire.
 Previous work experience helps too.
 If you're close to finishing school, find some part-time or school holiday work in a construction-related industry.

 Get your driver licence

 Your boss may need you to go down to the store to buy nails, or fetch milk for smoko.
-A restricted is generally fine to begin with – being able to back up a trailer will earn you brownie points too.
+A restricted is generally fine to begin with and being able to back a trailer will earn you brownie points too.
 It's crucial that once you’ve got your driver licence you keep it clean.
 Learn more about how to get a driver licence.

 Sign up with BCITO

 Once you’ve got a job and your boss has agreed to train you, contact BCITO to sign into an apprenticeship.
 We’ll get the paperwork sorted so you can take the first step towards becoming a qualified professional.